ajlevinson/react-sensor-stream/demo/README.md

 ## Items to Address

 - I still want to address a better streaming simulation.
 In the real-world, this stream would be coming from an external source such as Kafka.
   I'll be putting in some additional work to effectively get the streaming closer to a real example.
 - While I have put basic filtering in place (on all fields), I'm going to evaluate other options for more flexible and robust filtering.
 I'm also working on improving the sorting options for this.
 - I put the data into a table for the time being; I had thought about leveraging a card model, but that might not prove to be the optimal user experience for this application.
+- I altered the "mock" generator to reset the data each time that the API is called; this was intentional, though it doesn't truly represent how actual stream processing would work (I did this to allow for ease of testing without having the state being incremented by a specific amount).
+  I will revert this back to how I had this setup originally once I'm satisfied with localized testing with a single data stream.
 - Yes, I will work on my .css design as well...
 I had 3-5 hours to get this completed, so it is very much in a rudimentary stage.

+## Next Steps

+I intend to containerize this and deploy this in a full integration environment, either GCP (Cloud Run) or AWS (ECS).
+The purpose would then be to wire up an actual streaming source beyond the local API, and build some automations around it to better perform functional testing.
+More to come on that.

 ## Components